Travel Guide to the Pamir Highway and the Wakhan Valley

 🌄 Langar and surrounding areas: hikes, ruins, and Pamir life

-Once inside the Wakhan Valley, things changed: greener, more vibrant, and a different climate.
-The Wakhan Valley was beginning to reveal its most beautiful and friendly side.
+Once inside the Wakhan Valley things change; it looks greener, more alive, and the climate is different.
+Wakhan was beginning to show its most beautiful and welcoming side.

 Campos y senderos en Langar - Valle de Wakhan